Inhabited islands: +- 227

 You can find our current menus here.

-You can pick any starter, main dish and dessert off the menu.
+You can pick any main dish and dessert from the menu.
 Please keep in mind that the menu might change slightly over time.
 Water is included in the meal plan, additional drinks are chargeable.

 In time we might develop set (equally delicious) menus for meal plans.